rupeshtiwari/future-blogs/_drafts/azure-service-bus-basics.md

 - send via
 - Topologies
 - service pulse , service control
-  - all messages bring back to destination queue from deadlitter
+  - all messages bring back to destination queue from dead litter

 how move dead litter to original queue

-create a receiver from the deadlitter which sends the message to original receivers.
+create a receiver from the dead litter which sends the message to original receivers.

 batching
 put more messages in one single call